gnunn-gitops/argocd-assistant/README.md

 data: {}
 ```

-6. Install the extension into the Argo CD instance by adding the following:
+6. Install the extension into the Argo CD instance by adding the following in the appropriate spots:

 ```
 apiVersion: argoproj.io/v1beta1